matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 292) AVL Trees?
 Answer:
 An AVL tree is a self-balancing binary search tree.
 It is a variation of the more common binary search tree, but it is more balanced, which means that the height of the tree is always kept as small as possible.
-AVL trees maintain balance by enforcing the following property:
-For every node in the tree, the height of its left and right subtrees can differ by at most 1.
+AVL trees maintain balance by enforcing the following property:For every node in the tree, the height of its left and right subtrees can differ by at most 1.
 This is accomplished by performing rotations on the tree when a node becomes unbalanced.
-There are four types of rotations in AVL tree:
-Left-Left Rotation (LL Rotation).
+There are four types of rotations in AVL tree: Left-Left Rotation (LL Rotation).
 Right-Right Rotation (RR Rotation).
 Left-Right Rotation (LR Rotation).
 Right-Left Rotation (RL Rotation).

 293) Red Black Trees?
 Answer: A Red-Black Tree is a type of self-balancing binary search tree, where each node has an extra bit that represents